numfocus/gsoc/organization/profile.md

     to help develop critical pieces of the open-source data science and numeric computing ecosystem.

+-   What would your org consider to be a successful summer?

+    As an umbrella organisation for open source scientific tools, it's important for the projects to not just get new features implemented but develop a sustainable welcoming community for new contributors.
+    A successful summer for us is more active new contributors to our projects.
+    Previous GSoC students with NumFOCUS have ended up becoming core developers and maintainers of the projects.

 -   How many potential mentors have agreed to mentor this year?

     11-15